 It essentially says that one party should not forfeit his or her rights if he or she attempts to comply with the law, but he or she does not fully comply with all of the technicalities of the law.

 But what about tax cases?
-Can taxpayers rely on this doctrine?
+Can IRS auditors apply this principle?

 Substantial Compliance in Tax Cases